Page created: 16 May 2018

 <links to articles/sites to physicians who have followed atypical paths to residency completion>

-What do you do if you can’t get into a residency at all (as apparently hundreds are unable to do, and thus unable to finish the one to two years (for FMGs) of residency required in order to acquire a state medical license)? <insert statistics, references>
+What do you do if you can’t get into a residency at all – unable to “match” as apparently hundreds are unable to do, and thus unable to finish the one to two years (for FMGs) of residency required in order to acquire a state medical license to even work as a GP? <insert statistics, references>

 From their site: “An Assistant Physician (In some states called an Associate Physician) is a new breed of provider.
 These highly educated Doctors were specifically made to tackle the tasks of Primary Care in Medically Under Served Areas and work with a collaborating physician.
 They have completed medical school, are nationally ECFMG/ACGME Certified, and are a great asset to any hospital, clinic, or urgent care facility.”